Wrinkles, Hair Loss Successfully Reversed In Potential Breakthrough New Genetic Experiment On Aging

 Science continues to work on ways to help human beings achieve their dreams of remaining forever young, or at least looking that way.
-A new genetic experiment conducted at the University of Alabama offers promise in reversing two of the most common and visible effects of aging.
-In fact, according to the scientific research paper published on Friday in the journal Cell Death & Disease, researchers were successful in turning back the clock on older, wrinkled and balding mice when they conducted the age-reversal experiment.
+A new genetic experiment conducted at the University of Alabama at Birmingham offers promise in reversing two of the most common and visible effects of aging.
+In fact, according to the scientific research paper published on Friday in the journal, Cell Death & Disease, researchers were successful in turning back the clock on older, wrinkled, and balding mice when they conducted the age-reversal experiment.

-When the experiment was done, mice who had previously suffered from severely wrinkled skin and spotty, thinning hair looked identical to their younger counterparts with smooth skin and full hair growth, according to a summary of the experiment by the site Science Daily.
+When the experiment was done, mice who had previously suffered from severely wrinkled skin and spotty, thinning hair looked identical to their younger counterparts with smooth skin and full hair growth, according to a summary of the experiment posted on Science Daily.

 “To our knowledge, this observation is unprecedented,” said Keshav Singh, the lead researcher on the study and a professor of genetics in the University of Alabama at Birmingham medical school, as quoted by Science Daily.